raspberrypilearning/scary-spot-the-difference/en/step_1.md

 ## What you will make

 --- no-print ---
-Play the video to see what you will make
+Play the video to see what you will make.

 <video width="640" height="360" controls>
 <source src="images/scary-spot-the-difference.webm" type="video/webm">